CWRU Film Society Science Fiction Marathon: Background

 The CWRU Science Fiction Marathon was started by Charles Knox, a staff astronomer at CWRU.
 The inaugural event took place from January 18 through 24, 1976.
 That first year, 1,100 filmgoers watched 16 films in 28 hours with over 100 staying for all of the films.

 At any given marathon, they show a variety of films from a wide range of time periods with attention to never show too many films from any one decade and always being sure to include a new title as well as an older film.

 In the early days of the marathon, multiple campus film societies collaborated to make an event so large able to happen, including the CWRU Film Society and the Case Interdorm, which focused mainly on on-campus residential events.
 The Marathon soon sparked Cleveland to have a variety of other local film series events including a Charlie Chaplin series at the Cedar Lee Theater, a new winter and spring series at Cleveland State University, and a Murder Mystery film series at the Mayfield Repertory Cinema.
 The event drew such a large crowd by its fourth year that WJW sent a camera crew to cover the opening of the marathon.
-It continued to be the headline movie event of the season with features including being the only theater to run 70mm film.
-This feature has been reportedly planned to be brought back in 2022.
+It continued to be the headline movie event of the season with features including being the only theater in the city to run 70mm film.
+While the theater's ability to project in 70mm was later discontinued for over two decades, this feature was brought back in the 47th Science Fiction Marathon, with a showing of Howard the Duck.
+The theater continues to regularly show films in 70mm, and includes them in their yearly Marathon roster.

 The event became a selling point in admissions and Cleveland attractions books and was listed as a longstanding tradition along with other major events such as the Hudson Relays.